-Although increased turbidity can be observed up to a few hundred metres away from the excavator, and in some cases even several kilometres away, the concentration of suspended material normally decreases very quickly with distance (HERRMANN AND KRAUSE, 2000).
-A short-term occurrence of elevated concentrations of suspended material does not appear to be harmful to adult bivalve molluscs.
-The growth of filtering bivalve molluscs can even be promoted.
-However, eggs and larvae of one species are generally more sensitive than those of adults.
+Although increased turbidity can be observed up to a few hundred metres away from the excavator, and in some cases even several kilometres away, the concentration of suspended material usually decreases very quickly with distance (HERRMANN AND KRAUSE, 2000).
+A short-term occurrence of increased concentrations of suspended material does not appear to be harmful to adult bivalve molluscs.
+The growth of filtering bivalve molluscs can even be encouraged.
+However, the eggs and larvae of a species generally react more sensitively than the adults.

-Although the concentration of suspended particles can reach levels that are harmful to certain organisms, the impact on marine organisms must be regarded as relatively low, since such concentrations occur only for a limited period of time and space and are rapidly reduced again by dilution and distribution effects (HERRMANN and KRAUSE, 2000).
+Although the concentration of suspended particles can reach levels that are harmful to certain organisms, the impact on marine organisms must be regarded as relatively low, since such concentrations are limited in terms of duration and geography, and are rapidly reduced again by dilution and distribution effects (HERRMANN and KRAUSE, 2000).

 Remobilisation of chemical substances.
-The resuspension of sediment particles can lead to the release of chemical compounds, such as nutrients and heavy metals.
+The resuspension of sediment particles can lead to the release of chemical compounds such as nutrients and heavy metals.
 The oxygen content may decrease when organic substances are brought into solution (HERRMANN and KRAUSE, 2000).

 According to measurements during dredging in the Belt Sea, the concentration of inorganic nitrogen and phosphorus in the overflow water can be 3 to 100 times higher (HYGUM, 1993).
-As regards nutrient levels, increases have been measured up to a distance of 180 m behind the dredger, with the highest concentrations recorded within the first 50 m (HERRMANN and KRAUSE, 2000).
+With regard to nutrient levels, increases have been measured up to a distance of 180 m behind the dredger, with the highest concentrations recorded within the first 50 m (HERRMANN and KRAUSE, 2000).
 An increase in heavy metal concentrations (manganese and copper) was detected up to a distance of 12 m.

-The chemical effects are generally considered to be relatively low, as the commercially used sands and gravels generally have a low content of organic and clay components and thus show little chemical interaction with the water column.
-Furthermore, the mining activities are limited in time and space.
-In addition, waves and currents cause rapid dilution of any increases in the concentration of nutrients and pollutants that may occur (ICES, 1992; ICES WGEXT, 1998)
+The chemical effects are generally considered to be relatively low, as the commercially used sands and gravels generally have a low content of organic and clayey components and therefore show little chemical interaction with the water column.
+Furthermore, the mining activities are temporally and geographically limited.
+In addition, waves and currents cause rapid dilution of any increases in the concentration of nutrients and pollutants that may occur (ICES, 1992; ICES WGEXT, 1998).

-Sedimentation and sanding: the dispersion of sediment particles depends to a large extent on the content of fine particles and the hydrographic situation (especially sea state, currents) (Herrmann and Krause, 2000).
-Drifting by suspended particles has been demonstrated in some cases up to 1,000 m from the dredging site.
-Most of the material, however, sediments at the extraction site or in its immediate vicinity.
+Sedimentation and sanding: The dispersion of sediment particles depends to a large extent on the fine particle content and the hydrographic situation (particularly swell, currents) (Herrmann and Krause, 2000).
+Drifting of suspended particles has been demonstrated up to 1,000 m from the dredging site in some cases.
+Most of the material, however, sediments at the extraction site or in the immediate vicinity thereof.
 Furthermore, studies by Kenny and Rees (1996) showed that sediments that were disturbed by dredging can remain more mobile for longer periods of time due to tides and waves.
-Such a deqradation-induced increase in sediment mobility can also lead to sedimentation phaenomena and impair the development of benthic organisms.
+An extraction-induced increase in sediment mobility such as this can also lead to sedimentation phenomena and impair the development of benthic organisms.